We’ve Built Bridges Just For Burning

 And it’s true.
 Dominoes just fall when the first is pushed, and even if one in line would give anything to remain standing, gravity wins out every time.
 A deck stacked in your favor will still be scattered by a gust of wind if built into a card tower.
 Sometimes there’s no butterfly that causes a hurricane; sometimes there’s just the rhythmic click, click, click as the dominoes topple.

-Kohao’s nose was broken but Fawkes wasn’t the reason for all the chaotic pain, for how everything seemed to be caving in.
-Kohao had expected her anger when he crossed that threshold—the only shock had been that she seemed pissed he’d gone out to kill himself at all, and Kohao had been convinced that she’d be angry only because he’d failed to do so.
+Kato’s nose was broken but Fawkes wasn’t the reason for all the chaotic pain, for how everything seemed to be caving in.
+Kato had expected her anger when he crossed that threshold—the only shock had been that she seemed pissed he’d gone out to kill himself at all, and Kato had been convinced that she’d be angry only because he’d failed to do so.
 She was his ex-girlfriend; she was entitled to hate him.
 Hit him.
 He’d seen that blow coming.
 It was Bryluen’s low laughter and her cruel line of “Punishment would do you good!” that had taken him by surprise and dug like a knife into his gut.
 He’d been all fragility and dehydration and impulse; teetering already.
 Dressed in monochrome.
 A domino.

 And honestly?
 A feather, a breath, a whisper could have done it, he was so fragile—but it was a cold tone and haughty eyes.
 Harsh words and high cheekbones.
 And from there—a trigger almost pulled.
 Blood almost spilled.
 Tears on his cheeks and that unnerving pin-drop silence.